Safe Routes to School

 National Bike to School Day

-On May 6, thousands of students, parents, teachers, and communities across the nation will participate in National Bike to School Day (BTSD).
+On May 10, 2017 thousands of students, parents, teachers, and communities across the nation participated in National Bike to School Day (BTSD).
 Like International Walk to School Day (iWalk), BTSD is an event that highlights the importance of bicycling as a fun, healthy, and safe way to get to school and around town.
 Participating in National Bike to School Day and hosting an event is a great way to teach safe bicycling skills and encourage biking.
 Use the momentum of your BTSD event to encourage bicycling and walking to school on a regular basis.
 Check out the BTSD resources below to help plan your school’s events.